 6. Lion Heart by A.C.
 Gaughen

-What it’s about: If you’re a fan of retellings, books with girls who pose as boys and are super kick-ass, and Robin Hood tales then you should really pick up The Scarlet series.
-Since Lion Heart is third and last book in this series I won’t give anything away other than you need to prepare yourself for all the feels!
+What it’s about: If you’re a fan of retellings, books with girls who pose as boys and are super kick-ass, and Robin Hood tales, then you should really pick up The Scarlet series.
+Since Lion Heart is the third and last book in this series, I won’t give anything away other than that you need to prepare yourself for all the feels!

 7. Love Fortunes and other Disasters by Kimberly Karalius